AndyTaylorGit/Multiplayer-RPG/README.md

 # Multiplayer-RPG
 Base code was downloaded from: [Rawkes](http://rawkes.com/articles/creating-a-real-time-multiplayer-game-with-websockets-and-node.html) (After following the tutorial)
+Credit to the sprite maker: [Reddit Page](https://www.reddit.com/r/PixelArt/comments/23m4hs/ocwipcc_some_rpgdungeon_crawler_sprites_im/) (Some tweaks were made for sizing)

 #### TODO
 - Fix bug leaving player 'ghosts' (can be fixed by refreshing page)